Learn & Engage

 Pioneer Works educational programs invite audiences of all ages to engage in tours, workshops, and classes that explore learning through visual art, music, science, and technology.
 School Programs and Adult Classes reflect on themes and methods emerging from the work of Artists-in-Residence and current Exhibitions; while Community Partnerships and Programs are rooted in collaborations with Red Hook organizations and neighbors.

-In partnership with Red Hook elementary, middle and high schools, Pioneer Works develops engaging experiences for K-12 students that encourage learning through arts, music, sciences and technology.
-School Programs often feature themes, topics and materials that are explored throughout Pioneer Works Exhibitions, and are led by current or alumni Artists-in-Residence as well as skilled multidisciplinary educators.
+In partnership with Red Hook’s elementary, middle, and high schools, Pioneer Works offers enriching, STEAM-based programming for in-school and after school experiences.
+These programs encourage learning through the arts, music, and technology.
+School programs often feature themes, topics, and materials that are explored throughout Pioneer Works Exhibitions.
+Workshops are led by current or former Artists-in-Residence and skilled multidisciplinary educators.

 School Tours